 Becoming an effective public speaker takes time and practice, yet is a great way to market yourself as an expert in your field while enhancing awareness of your business.
-No matter the size of your audience, below are a few simple pointers to keep in mind.
+No matter the size of your audience, below are a few simple pointers to keep in mind in public speaking.

 1. Dress for Success